 A high performance, sensitive screen used for the detection of neutrons

 Scintacor screens couple well to light guides.
 With emission being efficiently collected from both surfaces, exceeding most customers’ requirements.
 The screens can be supplied as self-supporting sheets as well as mounted to a variety of substrates.
 The screens can be supplied to custom sizes or moulded into novel constructs.

 If you're not at SORMA then feel free to call us on 01223 223 060 and talk to our expert team today to see how together we can deliver clever scintillation components customised to your needs.

-Scintacor is a world leader in phosphor and scintillation technology, based in Harlow, Essex.
+Scintacor is a world leader in phosphor and scintillation technology, based in Cambridge.
 Our products allow the conversion of many different radiations into light for imaging and detection.